joycebyang/joycebyang.github.io/_pages/about.md

 subtitle:

 profile:
-  align: right
+  align: left
   image: prof_pic.jpg
-  image_circular: true # crops the image to make it circular
+  image_circular: false # crops the image to make it circular
   more_info:

 selected_papers: true # includes a list of papers marked as "selected={true}"